SkywardCoding/codingBatJava/README.md

 # codingBatJava

-This repo contains solutions to all codingBat-Java problems.
+This repo contains solutions to all Java problems available at codingBat.com.